iSpeak Blog

 Practical aspects of current inspection management during the COVID-19 pandemic were discussed next.
 Hayes encouraged agencies to share experiences conducting distant assessments under COVID-19 conditions.
 She said that organizations like ISPE can help by offering a platform to facilitate dialogue among pharmaceutical industry stakeholders.

 Another key to inspection management right now is the announcement of the timing of inspections, to ensure that the right experts are in place and that companies can be well prepared to achieve good inspection results.
 Shestakov reported that in Russia inspections are normally announced 10 days before the inspection takes place.
-Mayr said that EMA has drafted a new, harmonized internal procedure for inspections during the COVID-19 pandemic.
+Mayr said that EMA has drafted a new, harmonized internal procedure for inspections during the COVID-19 pandemic.1 It is based on a two-step feasibility study and subsequent inspection.
+Mayr noted that it is important to speak directly with subject matter experts, and this is also virtually feasible using modes such as live video tours through the plant.

 It was very positive to hear that all the regulators considered real-time video transmission to be a valuable addition to the inspection process.